theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM species
     ORDER BY taxa ASC;

-The keyword `AS`C tells us to order it in Ascending order.
+The keyword `ASC` tells us to order it in Ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
     FROM species